wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    If the given name sorts before or matches the NSEC owner name discard it as it does not prove the NXDOMAIN or ENT.

-   If the given name is a subdomain of the NSEC owner name and the NS bit is present and the SOA bit is absent then discard the NSEC as it is from a parent zone.